Gamerdragon0095/simple_fireworks_plus-1.21.1-neoforge/README.md

 So for now I just decided to add this little message in the read-me file to clarify, I will be updating this file more once
-I manage to get it working as a dependency and will add instructions on how other people can add it to their own projects in the future... but for now please just be patent!
+I manage to get it working as a dependency and will add instructions on how other people can add it to their own projects in the future... but for now please just be patient!

 Installation information
 =======